A list of a all the best Lens Hoods, Screen Protectors, Cases, Straps, Thumb Grips, Soft Shutters and more. For the Fuji X100T, X100 and X100s.

 Gordy’s Camera Straps

-Gordy’s makes some great full straps as well as leather wrist straps.
-If I had to pick I would take a Gordy’s over the Gariz since they are both a similar price.
-The Gordy’s strap has more of a handcrafted feel, whereas the Gariz feels a bit more China-made / mass-produced.
+Gordy’s makes some great full straps and leather wrist straps.
+Although they are similar in price, I would choose Gordy’s over the Gariz if I had to.
+The Gordy strap feels more handcrafted, whereas the Gariz feels more China-made / mass-produced.

 Hard Graft Slide Camera Wrist Strap